cometlang/comet/docs/syntax/index.md

 - `<<` bitshift left
 - `>>` bitshift right

+### Ternary
+- `? :` - a compact if-statement.
+Must have both portions of the statement, but can be split onto multiple lines if desired.

 ## Variables
 Variables must be declared before use.
 Local and global variables are declared using the `var` keyword.
 They may be initialized at the point of declaration.
 All variables in `Comet` are reference-types, so there is only pass-by-reference, and never pass-by-value.
 All variables in `Comet` are objects and therefore inherit from [Object](../stdlib/object.md).

 ```
 var my_variable = 'This super cool string'